Eliovp-BV/eval/README.md

 - `--model`: Path to the model files
 - `--served-model-name`: Name identifier for the served model
-- `--num-scheduler-steps`: Number of scheduler steps for request processing
 - `--compilation-config`: JSON configuration for CUDA graph optimization
   - `use_cudagraph`: Disabled for compatibility with Paiton to use VLLMs faster Async Engine
   - `cudagraph_capture_sizes`: Empty array for no capture sizes, again for compatibility with Paiton